 - Rogue Wave / OpenLogic has a dedicated team of OSS experts offering round-the-clock Production Support with competitive SLAs for troubleshooting ActiveMQ issues and outages.
 Rogue Wave offers a comprehensive week-long instructor-led training program for developers and admins.
 Rogue Wave OpenLogic also provides Architecture and Design Consulting, and a Developer Support contract to assist in the development of messaging applications.

-- Red Hat offers JBoss A-MQ, a supported distribution of Apache ActiveMQ, that include Enterprise Developer and Production Support, and offer training and consultancy for enterprise deployments.
+- Red Hat offers JBoss A-MQ, a supported distribution of Apache ActiveMQ and Apache ActiveMQ Artemis, that include Enterprise Developer and Production Support, and offer training and consultancy for enterprise deployments.

 - Savoir Technologies, Inc provides enterprise consulting, training and support for ActiveMQ and a host of other Apache service containers.
 Savoir can provide best practice mentoring for developing with ActiveMQ, as well as architectural/design reviews, troubleshooting and SOA infrastructure implementations.
 Savoir's staff includes some of the contributors of ActiveMQ who are on the ground consulting and are familiar with real world implementations and issues.